fra-mari/Golang_Web_Page_Analyzer/README.md

     docker run -p 8080:8080 analyzer
     ```

 The application will be accessible at `http://localhost:8080`.
-To gracefully shut it down, you may press Ctrl+C.
+To gracefully shut it down, you may press `Ctrl+C`.